-With 1 in 10 females living with this condition you would have thought that we would all know exactly what it is and what the symptoms of endometriosis are, but it’s a condition that’s still relatively unknown.
+With 1 in 10 females living with this endometriosis you would have thought that we would all know exactly what it is and what the symptoms of endometriosis are, but it's a condition that's still relatively unknown.

+In October, more than 13,500 women took part in BBC research revealing the debilitating effects of endometriosis to raise awareness of the condition.
 Women with the condition answered questions on how it has affected their career, education, relationships and mental health.
 Around half of women taking part in the research told the study they had experienced suicidal thoughts.

 Following the research, MPs are to launch an inquiry into women’s experiences of endometriosis.